mdlog/nectiq/README.md

 - ✅ **Smart Contract Security:** OpenZeppelin standards with access control
 - ✅ **Transparent Operations:** All transactions verifiable on blockchain
 - ✅ **Automated Processing:** Backend monitors and processes transactions
+- ✅ **On-Chain Rewards:** All rewards processed on blockchain with real transaction hashes
+- ✅ **Smart Contract Integration:** Predictions, battles, and parlays use smart contracts for rewards
+- ✅ **Real Wallet Rewards:** Users receive rewards in their actual blockchain wallets

 ### 📖 Complete Documentation